CroodSolutions/Threat-Intelligence-Support-Unit/README.md

 Without the help of so many people along the way, TISU would not be the amazing community it is today:

-Andy Jordan
+ - Andy Jordan
-Biniam Gebrehiwot
+ - Biniam Gebrehiwot
-Bob Franklin
+ - Bob Franklin
-Christian Taillon
+ - Christian Taillon
-Ezra Woods
+ - Ezra Woods
-Frank Grimmelman
+ - Frank Grimmelman
-Jane Ginn
+ - Jane Ginn
-Joseph Urbaszewski
+ - Joseph Urbaszewski
-Matt Clark
+ - Matt Clark
-Megan Howell
+ - Megan Howell
-Pam Rowland
+ - Pam Rowland
-Robert Loy
+ - Robert Loy
-Ryan Sidebottom
+ - Ryan Sidebottom
-Steven Faulkner
+ - Steven Faulkner
-Trevor Costanzi
+ - Trevor Costanzi

-Support of ACTRA, GCU, GCE, NGS, and other communities.
+We are also deeply appreciative of the support from ACTRA, GCU, GCE, NGS, and other communities.

 (and so many others - we will update as we go along)